 - Chopped pecans or walnuts.

-- Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies.
-They use only brown sugar and have less pumpkin to balance out the chocolate flavor.)
+- Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies)

 - Replace pumpkin spice with ground chai spices.